dragonwithafez/Romaji2Katakana/README.md

 #### Changes in version 2.0.1
 - Fix an issue with conversion of lyrics in voices other than 1
+- Fix an issue with running the plugin on already-converted lyrics

 #### Changes in version 2.0.0